AliAfs/Object-Detection-in-an-Urban-Environment/README.md

 A new config file has been created, `pipeline_new.config`.

+To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
+You will report your findings in the writeup.
 ### Dataset
 #### Dataset analysis
 This section should contain a quantitative and qualitative description of the dataset.
 It should include images, charts and other visualizations.